mdsufz/MuDoGeR/README.md

  The steps of Module 1 are shown in Figure 2 and can be excecuted with the scripts find in the following hyperlink: ![Pre-Processing module](https://github.com/mdsufz/MuDoGeR/blob/master/Manual_MuDoGeR.md#module-1-pre-processing-module)

- The steps of Module 1 can summarized as following:
+ The steps of Module 1 can be summarized as following:

 * **(1.a)** Trimming of the metagenomic library and removal of all the host reads by running  **metaWRAP-Read_qc**.
 * **(1.b)** Calculation of the amount of resources for the good quality reads of the libraries.